 3️⃣ Mirror Therapy (see how I used to just skip the 1st two steps and expect amazing results?!?)

 The intervention modalities involves using computers, flashcards, imaginary movements, and mirror visual feedback.
-I have given step-by-step instructions and supporting research on how to complete both Explicit Motor Imagery Training and Mirror Therapy in the OT Flourish Membership but I am going to dig into and share with you what you need to do to get started in step 1 ⬇️⬇️
+I have given step-by-step instructions and supporting research on how to complete both Explicit Motor Imagery Training and Mirror Therapy in the OT Accelerator but I am going to dig into and share with you what you need to do to get started in step 1 ⬇️⬇️

-Laterality Training (aka Left/Right Discrimination)
+Laterality Training (aka Left Right Discrimination)

 Not feeling confident working with older adults in your OT practice?
 If you are new to working in SNF or Home Health, we are here to level up your practice!
 Join the OT Flourish Membership today!

-What is Left-Right Discrimination (aka Laterality Training)?
+What is Left Right Discrimination (aka Laterality Training)?

 If I have my eyes closed, can I tell that I am turning my head to the right?